Written by:

 Librium is used to treat anxiety, alcohol withdrawal and other mental and emotional health conditions.
 Addiction to Librium can also develop from prolonged, excessive or recreational use.

-Lorazepam (Ativan) Addiction
+Lorazepam Addiction

-Lorazepam is another benzodiazepine that is prescribed for anxiety, insomnia and other conditions.
+Lorazepam (Ativan) is another benzodiazepine that is prescribed for anxiety, insomnia and other conditions.
 Lorazepam abuse and misuse can also quickly lead to addiction.

-Alprazolam (Xanax) Addiction
+Addiction

 How does benzodiazepine addiction develop?